tagspaces/tagspaces-extensions/mindmap-viewer/README.md

-# Markdown viewer extension for TagSpaces
+# Mind map viewer extension for TagSpaces

-More information can be found in the [TagSpaces Docs](https://docs.tagspaces.org/extensions/md-viewer)
+More information can be found in the [TagSpaces Docs](https://docs.tagspaces.org/extensions/mindmap-viewer)

 MIT licensed